Last Updated on January 10, 2023

 Another option is to set up paddocks using woven wire fence.
 This is typically the most expensive option but is also the most permanent.

-Check out this article on The Best Pig Fences to learn more.
+Check out my article on The Best Pig Fences to learn more.

 What types of pigs should I raise?